Slamy/Wiki_MiSTer/Configuration-Files.md

 `vsync_adjust=2` Low latency mode, usiing original pixel clock.
 Less compatible, but the lowest display lag possible.

 ## Adding Core-specific Settings
 It is possible to specify different settings for different cores; for example, you may prefer to use Integer Scaling just for the Game Boy Advance core so that you don't need any video filters for smooth scrolling.
-To add a core-specific setting different from the main settings in your INI, simply add a section at the end of the file with the core name in brackets and paste your different setting there, like so:
+To add a core-specific setting different from the main settings in your INI, simply add a section at the end of the file with the core name in brackets and paste your different settings below there, like so:
-`[GBA]

-vscale_mode=1
-`
+`[GBA]`

+`vscale_mode=1`